jithware/sense-hat-rest/README.md

 This project exposes a REST end point on a [Raspberry Pi Sense HAT](http://amzn.to/2eWl5wz) using python.

-Run the following commands on your Raspberry Pi:
+Run the following commands on your Raspberry Pi with a Sense HAT:

 To download the source: